GluuFederation/docs-openbanking-prod/docs/source/tutorials/cn-prod-tutorial.md

     Please note that the FQDN **must** be resolvable or the `config-api` will fail to find the host.
 You may choose to modify the `CoreDNS` to reroute the domain internally to the nginx-ingress as following:

     Add rewrite rule to CoreDNS `ConfigMap`.
 In the following example we will be using ingress-nginx which the installer in the steps below will install.
-The internal address of this service will be `ingress-nginx-controller.ingress-nginx.svc.cluster.local` which is in the following format `<releasename>-controller.<namespace>.svc.cluster.local` and our example domain will be `demo.openbanking.org`:
+The internal address of this service will be `nginx-ingress-nginx-controller.nginx.svc.cluster.local` which is in the following format `<releasename>-ingress-nginx-controller.<namespace>.svc.cluster.local` and our example domain will be `demo.openbanking.org`:

     1. Take a copy of the `ConfigMap`: